Fst0016/507_Project/507_project/README.md

 The first version of the module uses a 32-bit data path divided into four 8-bit lanes.
 It supports four basic operations: VADD8, VSUB8, VAND, and VOR.
 VADD8 and VSUB8 perform four parallel 8-bit additions or subtractions, while VAND and VOR perform 32-bit bitwise logic operations.

-So far, we have completed the standalone Verilog module, a standalone testbench, a basic PicoRV32 integration wrapper, and a processor-level custom instruction execution test.
+So far, we have completed the standalone Verilog module, standalone testbench, basic PicoRV32 integration wrapper, and processor-level custom instruction verification.
 The standalone simulation passes all five tests, including vector addition, vector subtraction, bitwise AND, bitwise OR, and invalid instruction handling.
-The processor-level test also confirms that PicoRV32 can execute a custom VADD8 instruction through PCPI and produce the correct result.
+The processor-level verification confirms that PicoRV32 can execute all four custom SIMD instructions through PCPI and produce the expected results.

 The next step is to use SiliconCompiler / SkyWater 130nm flow for synthesis, layout, and area/timing analysis.